The First Major Battle of the English Civil War, fought on 23rdOctober 1642

 - The Battle of Edgehill contained a good example of the dangers attendant on the use of firelocks.
 Sir Richard Bulstrode, in his memoirs, recounts that a musketeer went to replenish his powder from the regimental budge barrel, and plunged his hand into the barrel, failing to remember that he held his lighted match in his hand.
 A considerable amount of powder was detonated, and many soldiers killed.

-Bulstrode states that Prince Rupert drew up the King’s infantry 6 deep.
-While showing that the dispute between the Dutch method and the Swedish method was resolved in favour of the Swedish, this episode is an illustration of the extent of Prince Rupert’s influence in the Royalist Army, Prince Rupert’s appointment was as ‘General of the Horse’.
+- Bulstrode states that Prince Rupert drew up the King’s infantry 6 deep.
+While showing that the dispute between the Dutch method and the Swedish method was resolved in favour of the Swedish, this episode is an illustration of the extent of Prince Rupert’s influence in the Royalist Army, Prince Rupert’s appointment being ‘General of the Horse’.
 Lord Lindsey commanded the army, and Sir Jacob Astley held the post of Sergeant Major General of the Foot, with the responsibility for drawing up the foot for battle.
 The Royalist Horse was drawn up 3 deep, in the Swedish manner.

 - Armies of the period did not necessarily wear uniform.
 Each side would be identified by some form of badge or mark.
 At Edgehill, the Parliamentary army wore orange scarfs.
 Some 17 or 18 of Sir Faithful Fiennes’ troopers failed to remove their scarfs when changing sides, and were cut down by Royalist horse.